CPCWHS1001 – Prepare to work safely in the construction industry (White Card)

 Overview

-Prepare To Work Safely In The Construction Industry (White Card) is available at our modern facility, run weekly at Darra in a clean and COVID safe classroom environment.
+Prepare To Work Safely In The Construction Industry (White Card) is available at our modern facility, run frequently at Darra in a clean and safe classroom environment.

 To be certified for any construction site in Australia, you must hold a White Card.
 Australian regulations state that you must complete all necessary Work Health & Safety (WHS) induction training before you can enter a construction site or commence construction activity.